-The United States: An Authoritarian Oligarchy?by Eric
+The United States: An Authoritarian Oligarchy?

 After a variety of conversations with people on how our country can move forward I have come to the conclusion that most of them need to read the Constitution before having that conversation.
 There is a very limited understanding of what that document says, and yet it is written in plain English and is not difficult to understand.
 This country was set up so that most power was retained by the states and the people, not the Federal government.
 But, to avoid situations that many are concerned with, for example a same sex couple who is legally married in California being considered not legally married in Nevada, the framers put this in.

 Article 4, Section 1: “Full Faith and Credit shall be given in each State to the public Acts, Records, and judicial Proceedings of every other State.”

 The men who wrote the Constitution thought it was obvious that the Federal government had only been granted the powers and privileges enumerated in the document.
 But Jefferson convinced them that this was dangerous and so they included Amendments IX and X in the Bill of Rights to ensure that the government would not take upon itself more powers than had been granted.